MAN95-dev/The-Bookshelf/TESTING.md

 1. Navbar
     - Clicked each link in the navbar to confirm that it leads to the correct page.
-    - Confirm that when logged out the options "Register" and "Log in" are visible and that "Account" and "Log out" are not.
+    - Confirm that when logged out the options "Register" and "Log in" are visible and that "Club picks", "Your picks", "Add book" and
+      "Log out" are not.
-    - Log into the site, confirm that options "Account" and "Log out" are visible and that "Register" and "Log in" are not.
+    - Log into the site, confirm that options ""Club picks", "Your picks", "Add book" and "Log out" are visible and that "Register" and
-    - Click the "Shop" link in the navbar, confirm that all sections of the shop are listed in the dropdown menu.
-    - Add an item to the users cart, confirm that the counter appears over the shopping cart icon with the correct number of items displays.
-    - Add more than 10 items to the cart, confirm that the counter shows `9+`.
-    - Delete all items from the users cart, confirm that the counter is no longer visible in the navbar.
+      "Log in" are not.

 2. Footer
-    - Click subscribe button, confirmed it opens a new tab and takes the user to the correct subscription page on the MailChimp website.
-    - Hover over links in the footer, confirm the color change animation works as expected.
+    - Hover over links in the footer, confirm that they change color.
     - Click all links in the footer, confirm that they take the user to the relevant pages within the site.
-    - Click the facebook icon, confirm that it opens a new tab and takes the user to The House of Mouse facebook page.
+    - Click the facebook, instagram, and twitter icons, confirm that they open a new tab and take the user to the differnt social media sites.
-    - Check date of copyright information, confirm year displayed matches the current year.

 #### Who we are

-1. Hero Slider
-    - Click slider buttons, confirm that they work as expected.
+1. About The Bookshelf
     - Adjust width of browser window, confirm image is always cropped in an attractive way.

-2. Call to action buttons
-    - Hover over all buttons, confirm the color change and shadow on hover appear as expected.
-    - Click all buttons, confirm they take the user to the correct links and open new tabs when links go away from the website.

-3. Shop section images
-    - Hover over each section image, confirm shadow size increases and image looks as it if is being lifted up on the page.
-    - Confirm all titles laid over on images can be easily read.

-4. Testimonials carousel
-    - Click carousel buttons, confirm that they work as expected.
-    - Check each slide to be sure the elements fit within the slider.
-    - Confirm all text can be easily read.

-5. Featured listings
-    - Confirm that on desktop 4 featured listings are visible in one row.
-    - Confirm that on tablet 6 featured listings are visible over two rows.
-    - Reload the page, confirm that a new random selection of featured listings are shown.
+2. Why The Bookshelf?
+    - Adjust width of browser window, confirm image is always cropped in an attractive way.

+3. Donate books
-    - Click each listing picture, confirm that it takes the user to the relevant listing detail page.
+    - Click link to confirm it takes the user to the correct page, in a new tab.

 #### Log in

-- Reload the login page, confirm that the message for a new account is not visible.
 - Attempt to log in with a username not in the database, confirm the relevant error message is shown.
 - Attempt to log in with a correct username but wrong password, confirm the relevant error message is shown.
-- Log in with a correct username and password, confirm that the user is logged in and that they are redirected to their cart page.
+- Log in with a correct username and password, confirm that the user is logged in and that they are redirected to the Your picks page.
-- Try to return to the login page url when already logged in, confirm that the user is redirected to the cart page.

 #### Register

-- Try to go to the register url when already logged in, confirm that the user is redirected to the home page.
-- Log out then go to the register page again.
+- Log out then go to the register page.
 Confirm that the register form is displayed as expected.
-- Fill in the form with a username already in the database, confirm that the user is informed that they must use a unique username.
+- Fill in the form with a username already in the database, confirm that the user is informed that the username already exists.
-- Fill in the email input with a non-email address, confirm the user is shown an error asking the to use an email address.
-- Go into devtools, change the `type` attribute on the email form to `text`, attempt to send the form. confirm that the Django validation catches the error and tells the user to enter an email address.
-- Fill in the form with two different passwords, confirm the error is caught again and the user is informed of their mistake.
-- Fill in the registration for correctly, confirm that the user is automatically directed to the login page, and the message "Your account has been created `<username>`.
-You can now log in." is displayed above the login page.
+- Fill in the registration form correctly, confirm that the user is automatically directed to the Your picks page, and the message
+  "Weclome `<username>`." is displayed above the Your picks page.

 #### Club picks